 For the past week, they had managed to distract a quarter of the IFN forces and all of the intelligence operations.
 Not bad for ten men.

 On the third night after the discovery of the Hamasada airdrop, forty seven amphibious landing craft disgorged their passengers into six sleepy fishing villages on the western shore of Ulamb.
 Communication lines were cut, power was shutdown, cell towers were taken out, and roads were blocked.
 In a matter of an hour, the fishing villages were isolated.
 The leaders of the villages were given the choice of surrender or die.
 Wisely, they choose to surrender.

 A handful of troops from the Jade Empire were left in each village.
-The village leaders were warned that if anything happened to those men, that the entire town would die ... man, woman, child, and pet fish!
+The village leaders were warned that if anything happened to the men, that the entire town would die.
 The invaders struck off eastward.
 The amphibious landing craft headed south.
 They would return in seven hours filled with more men and equipment.

-The first anyone with a military connection in the IFN within Ulamb knew about the invasion, was at dawn when Jade Empire forces swept through the airbase where the Chen squadrons were parked.
+The first anyone with a military connection in the Ulamb knew about the invasion was at dawn when the Jade Empire forces swept through the airbase where the Chen squadrons were parked.
 The surprise was complete.
 It was a short, but extremely violent battle.
 The forces guarding the base were wiped out.
 Support personnel and pilots were captured.
-Most importantly, the three squadrons of planes and two dozen assault helicopters were taken, intact.
+Most importantly, the three squadrons of planes and two dozen assault helicopters were taken intact.

 The battle for Ulamb had begun.

 There was a stench of death and destruction in the air.
 Dust blew in swirls that clogged the nose and irritated the eyes.
 Smoke from fires that were still burning drifted through open spaces like fog in the morning.
 Underlying all of the other smells, there was the chemical odor of spilled petroleum.